Modeling Viral Information Spreading via Directed Acyclic Graph Diffusion: DAG Construction

-One can see that solving~(\ref{eq:obj2}) is equivalent to computing the first $K$ eigenvectors of the matrix $\A$.
-We use LOBPCG~\cite{knyazev2001} for this task, running in $\cO(N)$ for sparse symmetric matrices, assuming $K \ll N$.
+We observe that optimizing \eqref{eq:obj2} is equivalent to computing the first $K$ eigenvectors of the matrix $\A$.
+We use a state-of-the-art numerical linear algebra algorithm, LOBPCG~\cite{knyazev2001}, for this task, running in $\cO(N)$ for sparse symmetric matrices, assuming $K \ll N$.
 Parameters $\mu$ and $\epsilon$ are obtained as follows.